braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 CREATE TABLE `BRAZE-CLOUD-PRODUCTION.INGESTION.USERS_ATTRIBUTES_SYNC`
 (
   updated_at TIMESTAMP DEFAULT current_timestamp,
-  --at least one of external_id, alias_name and alias_label, or braze_id is required
+  --At least one of external_id, alias_name and alias_label, or braze_id is required
   external_id STRING,
-  --if using user alias, both alias_name and alias_label are required alias_name STRING, alias_label STRING,
+  --If using user alias, both alias_name and alias_label are required alias_name STRING, alias_label STRING,
   --braze_id can only be used to update existing users created through the Braze SDK